 - 9. The following uses may be permitted in the Corporate Business Park designation subject to the applicable provisions of this Plan: - i) office and administrative facilities; - ii) manufacturing; - iii) warehousing; - iv) hotel and convention facilities; - v) research and development facilities; - vi) associated ancillary retail uses that are an integral component of the primary uses; and - vii) complementary or accessory uses may be permitted.
 Such uses may include restaurants, financial institutions, medical services, fitness centres, open space and recreation facilities and child care centres. - 10.
-Notwithstanding the uses permitted in 9.5.3.9, lands located west of the Hanlon Expressway at the main entrance to the Hanlon Creek Business Park on Laird Road may be permitted to be used for service commercial uses in free standing or multi-tenant buildings provided that such uses are directly related to, associated with and directly supportive of the corporate business and industrial uses in the Hanlon Creek Business Park.
-The Zoning By-law will establish the appropriate range of service commercial uses which may include convenience commercial, financial establishments, child care centre, personal service, restaurant, commercial school, hotel, office supply and print shop.
-More intensive highway service commercial type uses and vehicle-related uses shall not be permitted. - 11.
-The implementing Zoning By-law will establish the zoning categories and appropriate regulations to permit and control uses within the Corporate Business Park designation. - 12.
-Uses are permitted within enclosed buildings including multi-tenant buildings or malls. - 13.
-Outdoor storage shall not be permitted. - 14.
-The Corporate Business Park lands located west of the Hanlon
+The implementing Zoning By-law will establish the zoning categories and appropriate regulations to permit and control uses within the Corporate Business Park designation. - 11.
+Uses are permitted within enclosed buildings including multi-tenant buildings or malls.

-Expressway shall be appropriately zoned to accommodate larger and/or more intensive users, within single purpose buildings, multi-tenant buildings or groupings of buildings in accordance with the following provision:

-- i) permitted uses may include research and development facilities, trade and convention facilities, computer, electronic and data processing enterprises, office and administrative facilities, manufacturing and warehousing within an enclosed building, hotel and complementary service commercial uses such as financial institutions and restaurants which are developed as part of a larger building complex.
+- 12. Outdoor storage shall not be permitted. - 13.
+The Corporate Business Park lands located west of the Hanlon Expressway shall be appropriately zoned to accommodate larger and/or more intensive users, within single purpose buildings, multi-tenant buildings or groupings of buildings in accordance with the following provision: - i) permitted uses may include research and development facilities, trade and convention facilities, computer, electronic and data processing enterprises, office and administrative facilities, manufacturing and warehousing within an enclosed building, hotel and complementary service commercial uses such as financial institutions and restaurants which are developed as part of a larger building complex.
 Other complementary uses may be permitted without amendment to this Plan provided that the proposed use is consistent with the planned function of the designation.
-Permitted complementary uses will be controlled by means of specialized zoning categories and regulations of the implementing Zoning By-law. - 15.
+Permitted complementary uses will be controlled by means of specialized zoning categories and regulations of the implementing Zoning By-law. - 14.
 Corporate Business Park lands located east of the Hanlon Expressway shall be appropriately zoned to accommodate smaller or less intensive users than the corporate land users found west of the Hanlon.
-Lot sizes will generally be 4 hectares (10 acres) or smaller for single purpose buildings, groupings of buildings, or mall type buildings in accordance with the following: - permitted uses will include research and development facilities, computer, electronic and data processing enterprises, corporate office and administrative facilities, assembly and light manufacturing of product lines requiring on-going research and development and the following service commercial uses: commercial school, courier service, day care centre, financial establishment, hotel, office, office supply, medical office, postal service, print shop, public hall, recreation centre, research establishment, restaurant, telecommunication service, veterinary service.
+Lot sizes will generally be 4 hectares (10 acres) or smaller for single purpose buildings, groupings of buildings, or mall type buildings in accordance with the following: - i) permitted uses will include research and development facilities, computer, electronic and data processing enterprises, corporate office and administrative facilities, assembly and light manufacturing of product lines requiring on-going research and development and the following service commercial uses: commercial school, courier service, day care centre, financial establishment, hotel, office, office supply, medical office, postal service, print shop, public hall, recreation centre, research establishment, restaurant, telecommunication service, veterinary service.
 Other complementary uses may be permitted without amendment to this Plan provided that the proposed use is consistent with the planned function of the designation.